dolphindb/release/1.10/README.md

 * Function `convertExcelFormula` added support for Excel functions: countifs, sumifs, averageifs, minifs, maxifs, and rank. (**1.10.8**)
 * Adjusted some parameter names in functions: `nunique`, `isDuplicated`, `ewmMean`, `ewmStd`, `ewmVar`, `ewmCovar`, `ewmCorr`, `knn`, `multinomialNB`, `gaussianNB`, `zTest`, `tTest` and `fTest` to be consistent with the parameter naming conventions in DolphinDB. (**1.10.8**)
 * Improved function `run` by adding an optional parameter 'newSession'.
 If set to true (the default value is false), the script is executed in a new session, and the variables of the original session are not deleted. (**1.10.8**)
+* Improved the stability of DFS tables.
+In particular, solved an issue that repeated deletion of a partition may result in inconsistency of table versions.
 * The last joining column of `aj` now support 3 more data types: uuid, ipaddr and int128. (**1.10.9**)
 * Can backup and restore dimension tables. (**1.10.9**)
 * Added checks when `aj` or `wj` uses at least one partitioned table.
 The joining columns except the last one must include all partitioning columns. (**1.10.9**)